 Check the APP sensor connector to make sure it’s tightly connected and inspect the sensor wires for any frays or other damage (2:54).
 You can also watch the data being graphed while you wiggle the wires to see if the data changes, which would indicate a wiring or connector issue is triggering P2138.

 Also check for any dielectric grease on the connector terminal.
-If the incorrect kind of dielectric grease were used, such as grease for 12 volts rather than the connector’s 5 volts, that could be causing the issue.
+If the incorrect kind of dielectric grease is used, such as grease for 12 volts rather than the connector’s 5 volts, that could be causing the issue.
 Only low-voltage dielectric grease should be used on this connector.

 - Use a multimeter to test for a break in the sensor connector wiring